Looking back at the

 Examination of Regulatory Challenges

-A comparison of regulatory approaches governing testing, inspections and certifications, for a safe, secure and sustainable hydrogen economy.
-This presentation outlines what's next in regional regulations and their interoperability, from additionality and time matching to resolving legal discrepancies across jurisdictions.
-We explore how current regulation is shaping the future of green energy—and what is needed to speed up the transition to a carbon neutral economy.
+This presentation compared regulatory approaches governing testing, inspections, and certifications for a safe, secure, and sustainable hydrogen economy.
+It outlined what’s next in regional regulations and their interoperability, from additionality and time matching to resolving legal discrepancies across jurisdictions.
+The session explored how current regulations are shaping the future of green energy—and what is needed to accelerate the transition to a carbon-neutral economy.

 Portrait image of Elija Leib